 I then revisited once the lantern was working.
 This picture shows the wiring in the base:

-The lantern is probably newer than my Beta 4 as it does not have any reflective plate, or a lampholder focusing mechanism.
+The lantern is probably newer than my own Beta 4 is, as it does not have any reflective plate, or a lampholder focusing mechanism.

 The manual override switch for the time switch was thrown, and the lantern came on and warmed up very quickly.
 It was left on as an extra hour or so of running wouldn't harm it.